ne0YT/Linux-Subsystem-for-Windows_Seamless_windows_apps_on_Linux/README.md

 No need to worry anymore that "this one tool for work" doesn't run on your Linux Machine!
 Now it will, just like if it was a native app… and this without many resources wasted or a complicated setup!
 Also, thanks to snapshots, you can easily revert any changes and startup the VM after a reboot extremely quickly!

-I tested this using Xubuntu & Kubuntu 20.04, but it should work on any -nix-System
+I tested this using Xubuntu & Kubuntu 20.04, but it should work on any Linux system.
+The installation script automatically detects and supports:
+- Arch-based systems (CachyOS, Manjaro, etc.) - uses pacman
+- Debian-based systems (Ubuntu, etc.) - uses apt
+- Fedora-based systems - uses dnf

 For games, I still use Steams Proton.
 But for Business apps, I just use this setup.